 - Gold Coast: Saturday 26 September, 9:00am - 12:00pm, Griffith University Gold Coast Campus, Parklands Drive, Southport

-- If you are in regional Queensland, you can take the exam online
+- If you reside in a regional area, you can take the exam online

 Register online at acer.org/au/aea